 - Technical support was provided towards the establishment of a Government Citizen Interaction Centre (GCIC) championed by Office of the President; to Uganda Investment Authority to establish a One Stop Centre (OSC) and to establish over 20 eGOvernment systems including the integration of national systems and databases, Electronic Single Window, eProcurement, eVisa and standardisation of Government websites.

-The Government of Uganda through the Ministry of Information Communication Technology is spearheading the development of the National Data Transmission Backbone Infrastructure (NBI) and the Electronic Government Infrastructure (EGI) The over US$ 100 million project is designed to complement the private sector initiatives to relieve the acute shortage of bandwidth and takes the form of public-private partnership with the ultimate benefits being to the consumer.
-It is planned that implementation will be in three phases which are similar but only differentiated by magnitude of scope in terms of geographical coverage.
-When completed the NBI will link all the districts of Uganda by 2010.
+The Government of Uganda through the Ministry of Information Communication Technology is spearheading the development of the National Data Transmission Backbone Infrastructure (NBI) and the Electronic Government Infrastructure (EGI).
+This US$ 100 million project implemented by NITA-U is a public private partnership designed to complement private sector initiatives to relieve the acute shortage of bandwidth in three phases.

 The NBI is intended to ensure that high bandwidth data connection is available in all major towns of Uganda at reasonable rates.
 The EGI is designed to reduce the cost of doing business in government, improving communication between government agencies and reducing the need for officials to commute for meetings and thus increasing efficiency.

 Exim bank approved the loan for Phase III of the National Backbone Infrastructure Project in March 2015.
 All three phases of the NBI have been completed and include: